Keeping healthcare companies healthy and secure

 An end-to-end business solution for the modern healthcare company

-Built on the Microsoft stack (Microsoft Cloud for Healthcare, Dynamics, Power Platform), Arbela Health is an end-to-end solution to help address the business and operating concerns of the modern health care company:
+Built on the Microsoft stack (Microsoft Cloud for Healthcare, Dynamics, Power Platform), ArganoArbela's end-to-end solution helps address the business and operating concerns of the modern health care company:

 - Regulations: Compliance in both strategy and operations planning is growing increasingly complex

 - Consumerization: Price transparency is increasing, and organizations need to find new ways to succeed in the value-based care landscape

 - Client / patient-centered care: Personalized care is on the rise, and it means both having client data at your fingertips and keeping that data secure

 - Mergers and acquisitions: As more companies emerge, more companies merge, without the proper technology, M&A processes related to systems integration can sometimes take years

 - Virtual care/telemedicine push: VR (virtual reality) tools and systems are required to enable more complete care, delivered remotely